mmckechney/semantic_kernel_askq/README.md

      1. `HttpTriggerUploadFile` - upload documents to an Azure Storage account via a REST Api
      2. `BlobTriggerProcessFile` - detects the uploaded document and processes it through [Azure Cognitive Services Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) into one or more Markdown files (depending on the size of the document)
-     3. `HttpTriggerSemanticKernelAskQuestion` - REST Api to ask questions about the document using Semantic Kernel SDK
+   3. `HttpTriggerAgentAskQuestion` - REST API to ask questions about the document using the Microsoft Agent Framework

 - A console app to easily run and test locally